b13/sg-cookie-optin/README.md

     - Choose the template "Cookie Optin (sg_cookie_optin)" on the multi select box with the name "Include static (from extensions)"
     - Save

-4. Go into the "Cookie Opt In" backend module, configure it and save it once.
+4. Go into the "Cookie Consent" backend module, configure it and save it once.

 ## How to add scripts / How to rewrite the script HTML?